MatthNig/BWSML_Spotify-Song-Popularities/README.md

 This repository features a presentation of the results as well as the data and code that has been used for this project.

-The project is a fun project with no deeper meaning.
+Note that this is a fun project with no real meaning.
 It's purpose was to try out Neural Networks and Tensorflow.